 Abstract.
 Heavy Precipitation Events (HPEs) are a challenging atmospheric phenomenon with a high impact on human lives and infrastructures.
-The achievement of high-resolution simulations for Convection Permitting Modelling (CPM; $\Delta x < 4km$)

-- 15 has brought relevant advancements in the representation of HPEs. in climate simulations compared to coarser resolution Regional Climate Models (RCM).
-However, further insight is needed as to differences exist between Regional Climate Modelling (RCM) and CPMon the scale dependency of mesoscale precipitation processes.
-In this study, we aim-evaluateat evaluating reanalysis-driven climate simulations of the greater Alpine area in the period 2000-2015 and assess the differences in representing heavy precipitation and associated processes in a RCM and a CPM setup with the COSMO-CLM model. in - recent climate conditions and assessing the scale dependency of thermodynamical processes influencing extreme heavy 20 precipitation.
-We evaluate COSMO CLM simulations of the period 1971 2015, at resolutions of 25 km (RCM) and 3 km (CPM) downscaled from ERA 40 and ERA interim.
+The achievement of high-resolution simulations for Convection Permitting Modelling (CPM) has brought relevant advancements in the representation of HPEs in climate simulations compared to coarser resolution Regional Climate Models (RCM).
+However, further insight is needed on the scale-dependency of mesoscale precipitation processes.
+In this study, we aim at evaluating reanalysis-driven climate simulations of the greater Alpine area in recent climate conditions and assessing the scale-dependency of thermodynamical processes influencing extreme precipitation.
+We evaluate COSMO-CLM simulations of the period 1971-2015, at resolutions of 25 km (RCM) and 3 km (CPM) downscaled from ERA-40 and ERAinterim.
 We validate our simulations against high-resolution observations (EOBS, HYRAS, MSWEP, and UWYO).
-In the methodology, we present a revisited version of the Precipitation Severity Index (PSI) useful for extremes detection of severe events.
-Furthermore, we obtain the main modes of precipitation variance and synoptic - 25 Weather Types (WTs) associated with extreme heavy precipitation using Principal Component Analysis (PCA).
-PCA is also used to derive composites of model variables that affect the representation of associated with the thermodynamical processes of heavy precipitation.
-The results indicate a good detection performance capability of the PSI in the detection of severe events with flexibility to prioritize long lasted events or vents affecting typically drier areas. for precipitation extremes.
-We identified four WTs as precursors of extreme heavy precipitation in winter, associated with stationary fronts or a zonal flow regimes.
-In - 30 summer, 5 WTs bring heavy precipitation, associated with upper-level elongated troughs over western Europe, sometimes evolving into cut-off lows, or by winter-like situations of strong zonal circulation.
-The model evaluation showed that CPM (3 km) represents higher precipitation intensities, better rank correlation, better hit rates for extremes detection, and an improved
+In the methodology, we present a revisited version of the Precipitation Severity Index (PSI) useful for extremes detection.
+Furthermore, we obtain the main modes of precipitation variance and synoptic Weather Types (WTs) associated with extreme precipitation using Principal Component Analysis (PCA).
+PCA is also used to derive composites of model variables associated with the thermodynamical processes of heavy precipitation.
+The results indicate a good detection capability of the PSI for precipitation extremes.
+We identified four WTs as precursors of extreme precipitation in winter, associated with stationary fronts or a zonal flow regimes.
+In summer, 5 WTs bring heavy precipitation, associated with upper-level elongated troughs over western Europe, sometimes evolving into cut-off lows, or by winter-like situations of strong zonal circulation.
+The model evaluation showed that CPM (3 km) represents higher precipitation intensities, better rank correlation, better hit rates for extremes detection, and an improved representation of heavy precipitation amount and structure for selected HPEs compared to RCM (25 km).
+CPM overestimates grid point precipitation rates especially over elevated terrain fostered by the scaledependency of convective dynamic processes such as stronger updrafts and more triggering of convective cells.
+However, at low altitudes, precipitation differences due to resolution are explained through the scale-dependency of thermodynamic variables, where the largest impact is caused by differences in surface moisture up to 1 g kg-1.
+These differences show a predominant north-south gradient where locations north of the Alps show larger (lower) surface moisture and precipitation in CPM (RCM) and locations south of the Alps show larger (lower) humidity and precipitation in RCM (CPM).
+The humidity differences are caused by an uneven partition of latent and sensible heat fluxes between RCM and CPM.
+RCM simulates larger emissions of latent heat flux over the Sea (25 W m-2 more), and CPM emits larger latent heat over land (15 W m-2 more).
+In turn, RCM emits larger surface sensible heat fluxes over land (30 W m-2 more), showing a warmer surface (0.5 to 1°C) than CPM.
+These results provide evidence that CPM is a powerful tool for obtaining accurate high-resolution climate information also pointing at the different scale-dependency of dynamic and thermodynamical precipitation processes at high and low terrain.